 What are the new realities of pricing if we continue this cycle of dysfunction?

 With over ten years of pricing and revenue management expertise, 18 years talent and recruitment expertise, cutting-edge assessment science and millions of data points on pricing team performance and hiring practices, we find…

-THAT TITLES AND JOB DESCRIPTIONS ARE DRIVING TALENT AWAY
+THAT TITLES AND JOB DESCRIPTIONS ARE DRIVING TALENTS AWAY

 Our research shows that pricing jobs are too narrowly defined with a focus on technical skills and seem to be getting more narrow instead of capturing the broader skills required for today’s pricing manager.